SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 > The read amplification in LevelDB is 336 (`14 files * 24KB`).
 Another way to state this is: "LevelDB amplifies the reads by 336 times in the worst case".

-**Why is the size of the index-section 16KB?**

-SSTables can contain more than one metadata or index sections.
-Even if the index section is just 1KB, Block IO will involve reading the entire disk block from the underlying storage.
-LevelDB has multiple index sections, reading each section involves reading a 4KB disk block.
-Hence, the data that is actually read for the index section is 16KB.

-**Why is the size of the data-section just 4KB?**

-The data section can be huge but LevelDB needs to read just the 4KB data section to find the value for a key.
-The steps include:

-- LevelDB will load the index section to identify the position of the bloom-filter section.
-  - Index section (or the index block) contains metadata and one of the metadata items could be the beginning offset of the bloom-filter block, other could be the offset of the keys in the data-block as mentioned earlier.
-- LevelDB will now load the bloom-filter section and skip the file if the key is definitely not present.
-- If the bloom filter indicates that the key may be present, LevelDB will identify the offset of the key from the index section.
-- LevelDB jumps to the identified offset within the data section.
-With Block IO, the entire block containing the offset needs to be read.
-So, LevelDB ends up reading 4KB of the data block.

-*I am using the term section with index, bloom-filter and data to avoid confusing it with the disk block*.

 **Let's analyze the write amplification**.

 LSM-tree based storage engines need to perform file merges during compaction. <<<<Compaction link>>>>